Phoenix Personal Injury Attorney

 One of the first questions we get from clients is how long this is going to take.
 Our clients are concerned because they’ve got medical bills they need to pay, or they’re getting notices about late medical bills, those sorts of things.
 Those are all legitimate questions and concerns, but there is no blueprint for how long it’s going to take to process your injury case.
 Every case is totally different.
 Some of them can be resolved very quickly with settlements while others could take a very long time.

 For example, our primary concern is not with how long it’s going to take to process your personal injury case but waiting until you’re healthy.
 We want to make sure that you get all of the treatment that you need, all the treatment that you deserve before we even seek any kind of a recovery from the insurance company.
 Again, our primary concern is going to be making sure that you get the treatment that you need.
 It’s not going to be with hurrying up and rushing through the case and trying to finish it as quick as we can.
 That’s not our biggest priority.

-When Should I Hire an Accident Lawyer?
+When Should I Hire a Phoenix Personal Injury Attorney?

 Most of our clients have contacted us immediately following the accident.
 We get called right away.
 Some of them have called us right after the accident occurred asking us what they should do.
 That’s not always the case.
 If you’re ever seriously injured, maybe you’re unconscious, maybe you’re transported to the hospital.
 My recommendation to you would be to call an attorney as soon as you’re able to.
 You want to make sure that you call an attorney right away so that they can make sure that you don’t do something that could harm your case.